QR4.5.8 A Processing Model

 14. What is dark energy?
 (4.7.7)

 Some of the above are covered shortly.
 If a quantum network defines the pixels of space, nothing is needed to keep point matter entities apart.
-If the quantum network transfer rate is one node per cycle, the speed of light will be a constant.
+If the quantum network transfer rate is one node per cycle, the speed of light will be constant.
 If electrons and neutrinos are phases of the same interaction, they will be brother leptons.
-If up and down quarks are phases of a three-axis interaction, there will be charges in thirds.
+If up and down quarks are phases of a three-axis interaction, there will have charges in thirds.
 If a quantum process creates matter, there must be anti-matter.
-Quantum processing explains more than inert particles pushed around by forces.
+Quantum processing can explain what inert particles pushed around by forces can’t.

-It’s time to abandon Newton’s idea that God put the world together like a clock, from existing bits.
-The standard model doesn’t describe God’s Lego-set because most of its “fundamental particles” play no part at all in the world we see.
+It’s time to abandon Newton’s idea that God put the world together, like a clock, from existing bits.
+If the standard model describes God’s Lego-set, why do many of its supposed fundamentals play no part at all in the world we see?
+To think that all the bits of our universe were lying around before it began, so it was made as we make things, is to underestimate what happened.

 Figure 4.20.
 Mandelbrot’s set, a.
 Main, b.
 Detail